parkernilson/vsc-gray-php-in-html-comments/README.md

 ### **_So_**: this extension keeps \<?php and \?> tags lit up within html comments, but sets the rest of the body to match the surrounding comment.

+NOTE: Even though this plugin will make some PHP look like it is commented out, PHP is **still processed** by the server unless it is commented out with **PHP comments**.

 ## Features

 Keeps \<?php and \?> tags lit up, but sets the php body to match the surrounding comment, making it less obtrusive: